Harlan Community Academy High School: Other information

 In March 1969, the school experienced a series of fires that was started in a mobile classroom.
 The day of the fires, twenty–five students protested the firing of an African–American math teacher at the school.
 In November 1970, Two students were shot while standing in a second–floor hallway at the school.
 The shooting was believed to be street gang recruiting activity.

 On September 13, 2005, a fight broke out between two boys in the gymnasium.
-One of the boys pulled out a pistol and shot the other in the leg.
+One of the boys pulled out a gun and shot the other in the leg.
 A police officer at the school arrested the gunman, who was charged with aggravated battery.

 Athletics

 Harlan competes in the Chicago Public League (CPL) and is a member of the Illinois High School Association (IHSA).
 Harlan's sports teams are known as the Falcons.
 The boys' basketball and track and field teams have each won three Public League championships (1963–64, 1965–66, 1966–67) and (1966–67, 1969–70, 1970–71) respectively.
 They were Public League cross country running champions in 1961–62 and baseball champions in 1992–93.
 Illinois statewide, the Falcon boys' won the state championship in track and field for 1966–67 season.